hoanvu/hoanvu.github.io/_posts/2016-05-07-using-kmeans-to-cluster-1d-data.md

 3. UNTIL the centroids do not change anymore (or very little)
 ```

+**Note**: it's not compulsory that you have to use Manhattan distance.
+You can use other type of distance calculation like Euclidean.
+It's perfectly fine.
+<br><br>

 #### Pseudo-code walkthrough:

 **Step 1: Initiate m1 & m2:**